casualic/Element22/RelationalModelDiagram/Readme.md

 FK : Foreign Key

 FK1 Maps Choices, matched by name.
-This connection will excist if dataType is 'choice'.
+This connection will excist if dataType is 'choice',

-FK2 Maps name to NameValue Pair in NameValuePairDefinitions, FK3 Maps dataType to dataType (from NameValuePairs and CATs to DataTypes tables) Array Elements is mapped by Primary Key.
+FK2 Maps name to NameValue Pair in NameValuePairDefinitions,

+FK3 Maps dataType to dataType (from NameValuePairs and CATs to DataTypes tables),

+Array Elements is mapped by Primary Key.